VivianeLe/Spam-Mail-Classification/README.md

 # Spam-Mail-Classification
-Predict spam mail or not
+Predict a mail is spam or not